 Parties’ legal fees:

-Each party is responsible for their respective legal fees
+In accordance with the Bylaws, each party is responsible for their respective legal fees

 Where the three-person IRP Panel, on making its final IRP determination, finds that part or all of a party’s claim or defence is frivolous or abusive, it has the discretion to shift and provide for the losing party to pay administrative costs and/or fees of the prevailing party.
 This can include legal fees.